ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

   expression
 done
 ```
-As with for loops, there is no way provided by the language to break out
+As with `for` loops, the language doesn't provide a way to break out
-of a while loop, except by throwing an exception, and this means that
+of a `while` loop, except by throwing an exception, so this means that
-while loops have fairly limited use.
+`while` loops have fairly limited use.
 Again, remember that functional
-programmers like recursion, and so while loops are second-class citizens
+programmers like recursion, so `while` loops are second-class citizens
-in the language.
+in OCaml.

-If you stop to consider while loops, you may see that they aren't really
+If you stop to consider `while` loops, you may see that they aren't really
-any use at all, except in conjunction with our old friend references.
+any use at all, except in conjunction with our old friend *references*.
 Let's imagine that OCaml didn't have references for a moment:

 <!-- $MDX skip -->